MicrosoftDocs/azure-docs/articles/backup/backup-azure-delete-vault.md

 >[!Note]
 >- To download the PowerShell file to delete your vault, go to vault **Overview** -> **Delete** -> **Delete using PowerShell Script**, and then click **Generate and Download Script** as shown in the screenshot below.
 This generates a customized script specific to the vault, which requires no additional changes.
 You can run the script in the PowerShell console by switching to the downloaded script’s directory and running the file using: _.\NameofFile.ps1_
->- Ensure PowerShell version 7 or higher.
+>- Ensure PowerShell version 7 or higher is installed.
 To install the same, see the [instructions here](?tabs=powershell#powershell-install-az-module).

 If you're sure that all the items backed up in the vault are no longer required and wish to delete them at once without reviewing, you can directly run the PowerShell script in this section.
 The script will delete all the backup items recursively and eventually the entire vault.